Walking Gardon Gorge is a 21st Century hiking odyssey along a Roman trail to the magnificent Pont du Gard and beyond.”

 - Excellent accommodation.

-- We transport your luggage, you just carry a light day pack.
+- We transport your luggage (and you) whilst you just carry a day pack.

-- 7-nights B&B in a range of excellent quality 2-and 3-star hotels & chambres d’hotes du charme
+- 7-nights B&B in a range of excellent quality 2-and 4-star hotels & chambres d’hotes du charme

 - Luggage transfers throughout

-- Three people transfers integral to the tour
+- Six people transfers integral to the tour

 - 1:25,000 scale maps, excellent walking notes & tour dossier